vinayak1729-web/m.a.g-the-ai-voice-assistant/Readme.md

 <br>
    <img src="images/p2.jpeg" width="300" height=auto />
 <br>
-7. **Enjoy Your Assistant:** Start using M.A.G for a hands-free and efficient experience in your daily tasks.
+7. Enjoy Your Assistant:Start using M.A.G for a hands-free and efficient experience in your daily tasks.

 ## Troubleshooting: